Try out SonarQube Community Build

 After successfully analyzing your code, you’ll see your first analysis on SonarQube Community Build:

 Your first analysis is a measure of your current code.
-As a developer, you focus on maintaining high standards and taking responsibility specifically for the new code you're working on.
+As a developer, you focus on maintaining high standards and taking responsibility specifically for the new code you’re working on.
 From this point, you should focus on code that has been added or changed.
-For more information, see the Clean as You Code page.
+See Quality standards and new code for more information.